Social Welfare

 Social Research Methods and Master's Capstone Requirement

-All MSW students must complete two courses in methods of social research:
+All MSW students must complete successfully complete the following two courses in methods of social research:

 The Berkeley master’s capstone requirement is satisfied by the successful completion of SOC WEL 282B.

-All MSW students must earn a total of 25 units in field education, inclusive of agency-based field placement practicum experience and required integrative field seminars.
-Full-time MSW students are generally in field placement sites two days a week in the first year, and three days a week in the second year.
+All MSW students must successfully complete SOC WEL 402 four times concurrently with their practicum courses.
+All MSW students must earn a total of 24 units in practicum education, inclusive of agency-based practicum experience and the required integrative practicum seminar.
+Full-time MSW students are generally in practicum placement sites two days a week in the first year, and three days a week in the second year.

 SOC WEL 410AFoundation Practicum I4